Texas Geometry and Topology Conference

 Conference History

 Founded in 1989, the semiannual Texas Geometry and Topology Conference has become an institution for mathematicians in the Southwest.
-The Conference has been held spring and fall since its founding, a total of 43 times.
-The Conference is partially supported under a grant from the National Science Foundation.
-Since inception, the TGTC has been organized and supported through a consortium of four universities: University of Texas, Austin, Texas A&M University, Rice University, and University of Houston.
-In recent years, Texas Christian University and Texas Tech University have joined in hosting the conference.
+The TGTC has been held spring and fall since its founding, a total of 67 times.
+The TGTC is partially supported under a grant from the National Science Foundation.
+Originally the TGTC was organized and supported through a consortium of four universities: University of Texas, Austin, Texas A&M University, Rice University, and University of Houston.
+Some years ago, Texas Christian University and Texas Tech University joined in hosting the conference.
+University of Texas, Arlington joined the consortium in 2012.

 The original Texas Geometry and Topology Conference confined itself primarily to Texas universities and attracted about 40 participants.
 Attendance at subsequent conferences has grown steadily and substantially.
-In 1991, the scope of the Conference was permanently expanded to include essentially all universities and colleges in Texas, Arkansas, Louisiana, New Mexico, and Oklahoma.
-Participants from each of these states regularly come to the Conference.
-Since 1994, fall conferences have been national events, attracting participants from around the country.
+In 1991, the scope of the TGTC was permanently expanded to include essentially all universities and colleges in Texas, Arkansas, Louisiana, New Mexico, and Oklahoma.
+Participants from each of these states regularly come to the TGTC.
+Since 1994, fall conferences have been national events, attracting participants from around the country and world.

 Here is a summary of previous meetings in html format and pdf format.